DaverSomethingSomethingOrg/ConanToolchain/README.md

 - Integration with many 3rdParty build systems
 - Extensive database of build recipes for thousands of Open Source tools

-### Prior attempts or requests to leverage Conan for toolchain maintenance

-Every example I've seen to date requires dependening on some simplifying assumptions that rely on well-behaved software builds.
-In my experience this does not lead to a reliable result.

-In my experience, the most straightforward and reliable mechanism is to directly leverage the existing mechanisms that will be used in production anyway.

-If we are generating a series of RPMs for each package in our toolchain, then those same RPMs should satisfy the role of our dependencies at build time also.
-Many of these RPMs will be build dependencies for other RPMs, not necessarily just runtime.

 ### My approach

 1. Support `prefix` option in all `conanfile.py`